Brussels: Cycling

 Brussels is home to notable cycling races.
 The city is the arrival location of the Brussels Cycling Classic, formerly known as Paris–Brussels, which is one of the oldest semi classic bicycle races on the international calendar.
 From World War I until the early 1970s, the Six Days of Brussels was organised regularly.
 In the last decades of the 20th century, the Grand Prix Eddy Merckx was also held in Brussels.

-Association football

-R.S.C.
-Anderlecht, based in the Constant Vanden Stock Stadium in Anderlecht, is the most successful Belgian football club in the Belgian Pro League, with 34 titles.
-It has also won the most major European tournaments for a Belgian side, with 6 European titles.

-Brussels is also home to Union Saint-Gilloise, the most successful Belgian club before World War II, with 11 titles.
-The club was founded in Saint-Gilles but is based in nearby Forest, and plays in the Belgian Pro League.
-White Star Bruxelles is another football club that plays in second division.
-Racing White Daring Molenbeek, based in Molenbeek-Saint-Jean, and often referred to as RWDM, was a very popular football club until it was dissolved in 2002.
-Since 2015, its reincarnation RWDM47 is back playing in the second division.